The Punisher (2004 film): Cancelled sequel and reboot

 Lions Gate Entertainment planned to produce a direct sequel titled The Punisher 2, with Avi Arad, chairman and CEO of Marvel Studios, stating that the second film would "become the fifth Marvel property to become a sequel."
 Jonathan Hensleigh said that he was interested in working with Thomas Jane again for The Punisher 2.
 Jane said that the villain for The Punisher 2 would be Jigsaw.
 The project lingered in development for over three years.
 Jonathan Hensleigh completed a first draft of the script before pulling out around 2006.
 John Dahl was in talks to direct the film but pulled out due to script quality issues and the studio not wanting to spend a lot of money on the project.
+Rob Zombie was also considered to direct the sequel.
 In a statement on May 15, 2007, and in two audio interviews Thomas Jane said that he pulled out of the project due to creative differences and the budget of the film being cut, in addition to director Walter Hill being turned down as director by Lionsgate.
 After reading the new script by Kurt Sutter, Jane stated:

 In June 2007, it was reported announced that Lexi Alexander replaced Dahl as director, and that actor Ray Stevenson would replace Thomas Jane in the title role.
 The Punisher 2 then became Punisher: War Zone, a reboot of The Punisher film series with no connection to the 2004 film.
 The reboot was released on December 5, 2008.
 This is the second time the film series has been rebooted, after the 2004 production rebooted 1989's The Punisher.
-Later it was rebooted again for the third time as a television series released from 2017-2019.
+Later it was rebooted again for the third time as a television series released from 2017 to 2019.

 Short film

-In July 2012, Jane reprised his role as Frank Castle in the unofficial short film The Punisher: Dirty Laundry, which premiered at the San Diego Comic-Con International.
+In July 2012, Jane reprised his role as Frank Castle in the unofficial sequel short film The Punisher: Dirty Laundry, which premiered at San Diego Comic-Con.
 The 10-minute film also stars Ron Perlman.